denoland/std/testing/README.md

 When running snapshot tests, the `--allow-read` permission must be enabled, or else any calls to `assertSnapshot` will fail due to insufficient permissions.
-Additionally, when updating snapshots, the `--allow-write` permission must be enabled, as this is required in order to update snapshot files.
+Additionally, when updating snapshots, the `--allow-write` permission must also be enabled, as this is required in order to update snapshot files.

 The `assertSnapshot` function will only attempt to read from and write to snapshot files.
 As such, the allow list for `--allow-read` and `--allow-write`